The city of Brussels hosts the headquarters of the European Union and NATO.

 3 ✦ Jeanneke Pis In Brussels

-In this age and the era of gender equality, a visit to the Manneken Pis is not politically correct without a visit to the counterpart Jeanneke Pis.
+A visit to the Manneken Pis is not enough without a visit to the counterpart Jeanneke Pis.

 This is a fountain and a statue that is half a meter high that depicts a little girl, squatting and urinating on a blue-grey limestone base.